TwitchPlaysPokemon/tpp-core/Core/README.md

 ﻿This is the core executable project that ties all components together.

-You can set yourself up and run it, but running the core does nothing yet and is under active development.
+You can set yourself up and run it to connect to twitch chat and execute a bunch of basic commands, like `!reddit` or `!stop`.
+More elaborate features are still under active development.

 ## run
 First, ensure the project builds and runs on your system by executing it once.